spacekitcat/spacekitcat.github.io/compression/lz77/index.md

 title: LZ77 compression algorithm
 layout: default
 ---
-Compression algorithms are designed to reduce the storage requirements of a given block of data, which they achieve by identifying repeated information and re-encoding the data to reduce or eliminate redundancy in a way that can reversed automatically by an inverse function.
+Compression algorithms are designed to reduce the storage requirements of a given block of data and they achieve by identifying repeating sequences and re-encoding this data with a reduced level of redundancy.
+The compression function must work in a way that can be reversed by a decompression algorithm.

 The [LZ77 compression algorithm](https://en.wikipedia.org/wiki/LZ77_and_LZ78) reduces the redundancy of its input by identifying repeated prefix strings and replacing them with pointers to blocks within a byte buffer, usually known as a sliding window.
 The prefix pointers are encoded in a way that's context dependant, so for each compression packet (describing a token and a prefix pointer), the state of the window during compression and decompression must be the same.
 The Sliding Window ensures it's integrity by observing the following rules: